1. Track down your PIN numbers.

 "I'll always go to those two places before any museum or monument."

 7. Come bearing gifts.

 Having some simple items that you might present to a helpful person, or merely to friendly locals, can really enhance your experience of a place.
 Do some research, and choose your gifts wisely, even if they seem a little off to you.
 Back in his salad days, Ed Grose, President of Alta Management Services Inc., employed the following on a trip to Southeast Asia: "When I went to Vietnam, I brought a carton of Marlboro cigarettes.
-The locals loved them, and you obviously know how I feel about smoking."
+The locals loved them."

 If you are not comfortable hauling around cancer sticks, have a look around your house or town and think on things that might really work where you are going: New York City pins for kids, cheap Space Needle replicas from Seattle, that kind of thing.
 You could also have American candies or other food items with you -- sticks of gum, you name it.
 Don't set the bar too high -- you're not trying to buy folks off; you're just sharing something simple as a friendly gesture.